 Any seller with more than a half of their products fulfilled by Amazon is considered to be an FBA seller.

-Fulfillment by Amazon (FBA) usage is highest in Amazon.com with 73% of the top 10,000 sellers using it.
-Followed by Amazon Canada at 65%, and Amazon Spain at 61%.
+Fulfillment by Amazon (FBA) usage is highest in Amazon.ca with 73% of the top 10,000 sellers using it.
+Followed by Amazon Spain at 67%, and Amazon Japan at 64%.

 |Marketplace||FBA in Top 10,000|